 Banana boat rides.
 Running out of petrol.
 Not enough life jackets.
 Scarier when stuck in a storm.

-Mould destryoing the leather shoes we stupidly packed and a dusting of termite dust on our clothes every morning.
+Mould destroyed the leather shoes we stupidly packed.
+The fresh termite dust on our clothes every morning.
 No wonder the floor was giving up.
-Hoping the roof doesn’t give out first.
+Hoping the roof didn’t give out first.

-Tenacious ants like no tupperware has ever seen.
-The only safe haven, the refrigerator.
-Wish our house was a refrigerator.
+Tenacious ants like no tupperware had ever seen.
+The only safe haven: the refrigerator.
+Wished our house was a refrigerator.

 Crocs.
 Real ones and the potential ones.
-Snorkelling is an extreme sport.
-50% snorkelling, 50% croc watch.
+Snorkelling was an extreme sport: 50% snorkelling, 50% croc watch.